zmarty/zmarty.github.io/_posts/2025-11-15-llm-inference-guide.md

 ### Inference engines

 LLM inference engines load the weights of a model and allow running inference on the given text or multimodal (images, videos) inputs.
 They also offer features such as KV prefix caching to speed up subsequent requests in a conversation.

+LLM inference has two main stages: prefill and decode.
+Prefill is the prompt processing step which takes the input (question) to the model and processes it, while decode is the token generation phase which generates the output from the model, token by token.
+While LLM training is compute-bound, LLM inference is primarily memory-IO bound, especially in the token generation phase.
+A high-performance LLM inference engine must be optimized for both workloads: a fast, compute-heavy prefill and a low-latency, memory-bound decode loop.

 | Name                                                                       | GitHub stars* | Type                                                                               | Scale                                     |
 | -------------------------------------------------------------------------- | ------------- | ---------------------------------------------------------------------------------- | ----------------------------------------- |